alces-software/flight-appliance-docs/docs/source/torque/torque.rst

 TORQUE Scheduler
 ================

 The `Torque <http://www.adaptivecomputing.com/products/open-source/torque/>`_ cluster job scheduler is an open-source scheduler based on the original PBS codebase.
-TORQUE can be integrated with both the non-commercial Maui cluster scheduler or the commercial Moab workload manager.
+TORQUE can be integrated with both the open-source Maui cluster scheduler or the commercial Moab workload manager.

 See :ref:`jobschedulers` for a description of the different use-cases of a cluster job-scheduler.